 Regardless of which calcium supplement you choose, be sure to look at the label carefully to assess the dose in each calcium pill.
 Look on the side of the package or container to find out how much elemental calcium is in each supplement versus the total weight of the entire tablet which is often displayed on the front.

 What factors influence calcium absorption?

-- Vitamin D – Take calcium supplements along side a vitamin D supplement since it increases calcium absorption significantly.
+Take calcium supplements alongside a vitamin D supplement since it increases calcium absorption significantly.

-- Phytic acid & oxalic acid – Phytic acid naturally found in foods such as whole grains, beans and nuts as well as oxalic acid found in foods such as spinach, sweet potatoes, rhubarb and beans can reduce calcium absorption.
-Note however though that the DRI’s accommodate for this and if you are consuming a varied diet there is little reason to worry.
+Phytic acid naturally found in foods such as whole grains, beans, and nuts as well as oxalic acid found in foods such as spinach, sweet potatoes, rhubarb and beans can reduce calcium absorption.
+Note however though that the amount of calcium recommended in the Dietary Reference Intake table above does accommodate for this.
+If you are consuming a varied diet there is little reason to worry.

 Some medications can decrease calcium absorption so it is best to speak to your doctor and pharmacist for further advice.

 Limit alcohol to no more than 2-3 drinks per day since too much alcohol negatively influences calcium and vitamin D absorption.

 Want to make sure your on a balanced healthy diet?
 Our Dietitians can help!

 Book an appointment with a Registered Dietitian on our team to help you personalize the advice for your own needs.
 We specialize in weight concerns, meal planning, eating disorders, sports nutrition, digestive health, pediatric nutrition and more!